jimmc414/document_intelligence/readme.md

 # AutoIndex: PDF Text Analysis and Processing

-AutoIndex is a Proof of Concept designed to automatically process PDF files.
+AutoIndex is a Document Intelligence Proof of Concept designed to automatically process PDF files.
 It extracts relevant information, analyzes sentiment, clusters, and categorizes documents based on similarity, generates summaries, and extracts text.

 This information will be used to automatically assign the correct account number in an external system.